-There are many simple exercises you can do from home which will have a big impact on your golf game.
+There are many simple home exercises for golf you can do from home which will have a big impact on your game.
 Below are 5 very simple but effective ones to get you started.

 You don’t need any specialised equipment and they are suitable for all ages and fitness levels.